 Medication allergy

-A medication allergy means that the immune system treats the substances found in the medication as foreign and fights them.
+A medication allergy means that the immune system treats the substances found in the medication as foreign and takes defensive action against them.
 Those affected can often take alternative medication, but not all medication can be replaced.

 At a glance

-- A medication allergy occurs when the immune system of a person responds to a particular medication with defense.
+• A medication allergy occurs when a person’s immune system reacts defensively to a particular medication.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.